shenjian19930109/learngit/readme.txt

-Git is a distribute version control system git is a very good
+Git is a distribute version control system git is a very good under the GPL